MobtgZhang/VHD-Boot/README.md

 # VHD-Boot
 This project is mainly talk able how to use UEFI or BIOS firmware to boot linux operating system from writable and readable VHD(Virtual Hard Device) files.
 The porject will use from mainly the fallowing items:
-1. Kloop method
+1. kloop method
-2. Vloop method
+2. vloop method
+3. vdfuseloop method

 These are mainly two different methods to boot Linux.